 Build a Flossing Habit

 Flossing goes along with brushing as a way to keep your kids’ teeth healthy.
 Your kids should be flossing their teeth every day to remove bits of food between them.
 This can significantly reduce the risk of tooth decay, gum disease and other common dental problems.
-Flossing can take time for kids to learn how to do correctly.
+Flossing can take time for kids to learn how to do it correctly.
 Showing your kids how to floss at an early age and continuing to do this as they get older can help them learn.
 You should help them get into the habit of flossing and brushing on a regular basis.

 Make Brushing on the Go Convenient